vinleeit/not_spycam/README.md

-# Attendance Machine Project
+# Not SpyCam Project

 ## Brief Introduction

-An Arduino project for attendance machine.
+An Arduino project with ESP32-Cam as described in the title.

-The attendance machine has a motion sensor (or any other movement-related sensors) for detecting object in front of the device.
-If there is an object, the camera will then turn on and try to use face detection to detect the object whether it is a human.
-If the camera detects a face, it will capture the image of the human in JPEG format.

-There are 2 versions for the recognition:

-1. Images will be sent to the server for face recognition.

-2. Images will be face-recognized locally in the machine.

-For now, the image recognition can be done locally in the machine.
-The device is designed as shown in the illustration below.
+The illustration below shows the setup for flashing ESP32-Cam.
 The button is connected to `GND` and `GPIO13`.
 As of `GPIO0` will be connected to `GND` to get to flashing mode, this connection must be disconnected in order to run the ESP32 normally.

 <img src="assets/images/esp32.jpg" title="" alt="" data-align="center">